UMBCCyberDawgs/Batesmotel/README.md

 **Bates Motel** is a beginner-level web Capture The Flag (CTF) challenge provided by the CyberDawgs, distributed as a Docker container for easy setup.

+### Challenge Objective

+The objective of Bates Motel is to discover and exploit vulnerabilities on the website.
+Note that you should not refer to the source files provided in the GitHub repository; the challenge is to find and exploit vulnerabilities purely through interaction with the website.

 ### Installation Steps

 1. **Install Docker Engine**